 Juice of 1/2 lemon – more to taste

-Heat the olive oil in a heavy bottomed saucepan, when warm add the diced onions, sprinkle 1 teaspoon kosher salt over the onions for flavor and to prevent burning.
-Cook on medium to low heat for approximately 10 minutes or until just turning golden.
+Heat 3-4 tablespoons vegetable stock in a heavy bottomed saucepan, when warm add the diced onions, cook on medium to low heat for approximately 10 minutes or until just turning golden.
 Keep an eye on them and stir from time to time.

 Add the celery, carrots, potato and parsley to the pan, cook for a further 5 minutes.